 Although they are fundamentally a bluesy heavy-prog group that incorporates soulful four-part vocal harmonies, their style is an electric and acoustic melting pot.
 They compose catchy jazz-funk dance tunes and simultaneously utilize the more unconventional elements of psychedelia, atonality, and instrumental improvisations in other works.
 While remaining progressive, they strive for a commercially viable sound.
 Because of this, they expose the listener to multifaceted songs with tight, developed musicianship.

 They released their self-titled debut album in 2011 and their second album, Fatal Expectation, in 2013.
-Their music has received radio airplay on 88.1 WCRX-FM and 92.1 WPTS-FM.
-They are currently producing their third release, the EP Power Trip, which is slated for availability in 2020.
+Their music was put in rotation on 90.7 WWOZ-FM in 2020, and has received additional radio airplay on 88.1 WCRX-FM and 92.1 WPTS-FM.
+They are currently producing their third release, the EP Power Trip, which will be released in 2020.
 The Reformation is an independent act seeking a record label that will assist them with promotion and distribution.

 "From Rush-style prog to operatic rock to psyche-y soul a la 'Ball of Confusion'-era Temps, The Reformation's second release is all over the map, but the band seems comfortable there. [...]
 Some really good musical moments here, though: 'A Grave Path' may be the highlight of the album, and the spacey noir jazz of 'Fell and Forgotten' is beautiful [...] this band could be onto something." —Andy Mulkerin, Pittsburgh City Paper

 "I like [the Fatal Expectation] album quite a bit.
 These guys are pretty amazing musicians and the range of sounds is pretty impressive. [...]
 However you slice this beast, it’s creative, inventive, and pretty darned cool." —G.W.
 Hill, Music Street Journal